Sandpaper is a key tool in the process of removing paint from wood.

 If you are using an electric sander, you will need to use finer grit sandpaper because electric sanders can damage the wood if you use a coarser grit.

-The type of sander will also matter much as these sanders are available in more than one different kind.
-The most common ones include:
+The type of sander will also matter as these sanders are available in more than one different kind.
+The most common ones include the following:

 a) Belt Sander:

 A belt sander is a powerful tool that uses an abrasive sanding belt to remove material from a workpiece.